ikeslo/ikeslo/README.md

 - 👋 Hi, I’m @ikeslo.
-I have a Bachelor of Science in Physics and Minor in Astronomy.
+I have a Bachelor of Science in Physics and a Minor in Astronomy.
-- 👀 I’m interested in Data Science, Physics, Astronomy
+- 👀 I’m interested in Physics, Astronomy, and Data Science.
 - 🌱 I’m currently learning how to be a great Data Scientist.
 - 💞️ I’m looking to collaborate on anything and help to fix code.
 - 📫 I'm new here, so I'm not too sure how this work yet.

 <!---